PEERS Public Projects

 Moe Pramanick

-Field Research invites South Asian youth to unearth, investigate and share their families’ migration stories.
-Over the course of four gatherings, participants will use arts-based approaches to navigate the questions: How did you arrive here?
+Field Research invited South Asian youth to unearth, investigate and share their families’ migration stories.
+Over the course of four gatherings, participants used arts-based approaches to navigate the questions: How did you arrive here?
 How can we work together to document our collective histories?
 How will this inform where we want to go next?
-The project will culminate in a public group exhibition showcasing works and works-in-progress developed throughout the workshop series.
+The project culminated in a public group exhibition showcasing works and works-in-progress developed throughout the workshop series.

 Solidarity Seeds